dhanush5a4/dhanush5a4/README.md

 👋 Hi there!
 I'm Dhanush Pamarthi
 Welcome to my GitHub profile!
 I'm a recent graduate from ALIET (2024) and an enthusiastic Full Stack Developer with a passion for building impactful solutions.
-Currently, I am an Associate Technical Consultant at Adyatan Tech, where I specialize in Microsoft Dynamics 365.
+Currently, I am an Associate Technical Consultant at Adyatan Tech, where I specialize in Microsoft Dynamics 365/Power Platform.

 🌱 Skills & Technologies
 Full Stack Development: Proficient in Git, GitHub, JavaScript, TypeScript, C#, React